My Favorite Mexican Cookbook

 He revolutionized women’s evening wear when he introduced le smoking, a woman’s tuxedo, and made couture accessible to a younger generation. ~ From Thames & Hudson website.

-UPDATE: This Giveaway is over.
-The Rafflecopter has been removed and had 2663 entries.
+Update: THis Yves Saint Laurent Fashion book past was originally a giveaway.
+The Rafflecopter entry device has been removed and had 341 entries.
 See Giveaway Winners.

 See our original Review of Yves Saint Laurent Fashion Book.